A degree 4 sum-of-squares lower bound for the clique number of the Paley graph: Proof of Theorem

 \begin{proposition} $\|U^{5, 3, i}\| = O(p^2)$ for $i \in \{1, 2\}$. \end{proposition}

 \begin{proposition} $\|U^{5, i, j}\| = O(p^2)$ for $i \in \{1, 2\}$ and $j \in \{1, 2, 3\}$, where $j \neq 3$ if $i = 1$. \end{proposition}

 \begin{theorem} $\|T^{4,4,1}\| = O(p^{5/4})$. \end{theorem}

-The only comment we make here about the details of these statements is that Theorem~\ref{thm:norm_T_441} is by far the subtlest---unlike the other terms, where fairly straightforward arguments work, for $T^{4,4,1}$ it turns out that a naive bound is insufficient, and we must more carefully account for character sum cancellations.
+Of these statements, Theorem~\ref{thm:norm_T_441} is by far the subtlest---unlike the other terms, where fairly straightforward arguments work, for $T^{4,4,1}$ it turns out that a naive bound is insufficient, and we must more carefully account for character sum cancellations.
 Our bound is adequate for our purposes, but we believe it is not tight; see Remark~\ref{rem:T441-tightness} for further discussion.
+We note also that the bounds we prove are generally incomparable to those for random graphs following from \cite{AMP-2016-GraphMatrices}: for some graph matrices we expect a comparable norm bound but cannot prove one due to technical obstacles, while for other graph matrices the Paley graph exhibits stronger cancellations than a random graph and we can show a stronger norm bound.
+We compare the respective bounds in Table~\ref{table:graph_matrices}.
+Moreover, as we show in Section~\ref{sec:failure-graphical}, there is an example of a graph matrix for which the norm when evaluated on the Paley graph is actually asymptotically larger than the norm when evaluated on a random graph; however, this example does not figure in our analysis.